iwangroznyj/buildwebpage/README.md

 comment `<!-- title: SOME TITLE TEXT -->` which will be inserted in place of a `<!-- title -->` comment in the template.

+If the template contains a comment `<!-- modified_date -->', the comment will be replaced with the date the subpage file was last modified.

 Additionally one can mark a specific tag in the template to be the menu item associated with a subpage by refering to its id using the `<!-- menu: TAG ID -->` comment.
 Any tag that contains the attribute